pomm-project/Foundation/README.md

 ## What is Foundation ?

 It is the main block of Pomm database framework.
 It handles connection configuration and sessions.
+If you are looking for a library to use Postgresql in your web development, you might want to look at [Pomm's model manager](https://github.com/pomm-project/ModelManager).
+If you want to create a database access layer, Foundation is the right tool.

 The easiest way to open a connection to the database server: